An Open Letter to the American Zen Community

 Understanding Clergy Sex Abuse

-In truth, the subject of clergy sex abuse is not as complicated as apologists make it out to be.
+The subject of clergy sex abuse simply is not as complicated as apologists make it out to be.
 In Minnesota, the state in which Katagiri sexually abused his students, it has been illegal for clergy to engage in sexual contact with individuals in the course of counseling—even with the victim’s consent—since the 1980s.
 As a transmitted priest, founder, and head teacher of the Minnesota Zen Center, Katagiri was unequivocally in such a relationship with every student in his sangha.
 One of his senior students reported telling Katagiri that his actions could be illegal; he chose to ignore this warning and continued initiating sexual relationships with his students.

 Clergy sex abuse is a crime in all 50 states.
 Its legality, however, is not the focus of this letter.
 Because Zen is a philosophy and practice that claims to have a serious commitment to interpersonal ethics, we must assess whether our responses to sexual abuse in our sanghas have met our own basic ethical standards.